Push Pull Control / Conduit Assemblies

 Backlash describes the motion lost in moving or actuating a push-pull cable.
 Although the cable design affects backlash, increasing the number of bends or tightening the bend angles will increase cable backlash.
 Less backlash is desirable, so minimizing bends and bend angles optimizes performance.

-Another cause of motion loss is deflection of the core wire under a compressive load.
+Another cause of motion loss is the deflection of the core wire rope under a compressive load.
 Due to compressive or tensile force, elastic strain in the core member also facilitates motion loss.
 The casing must be secure to avoid reacting to tension or compression modes.

 Consider the Following